There are a number of challenging symptoms in the earlier stage of dementia with Lewy bodies which has a greater impact than other types of dementia.

 Fluctuating cognition makes it very difficult to plan the level of care someone with dementia with Lewy bodies will need throughout the day, as they can swing from someone who is capable of fairly independent living, to someone who needs someone with them to keep them safe.

 Again Mum suffered from hallucination from very early in her illness right up until the end of her life.
+She would often ‘see’ people and would talk to them frequently.
 Before Mum was diagnosed with dementia with Lewy bodies (and I understood that it was a symptom of her disease) I found her hallucinations quite alarming and used to spend ages trying to convince her there was ‘no-one there’.
 I now realise this was the wrong thing to do, as her hallucinations were very real to her, and trying to convince her otherwise just led to distrust and paranoia.

 Multitasking and problem solving